zxdong262/zmodem-ts/README.md

 It is a ts fork of [https://github.com/FGasper/zmodemjs](https://github.com/FGasper/zmodemjs).

-Just rewrite with ts, nothing else.
+Just rewrite with ts(except for browser.js), provide a more modern code base for users, should gain a little bit performance.

 ## Installation